nicemondominic/nicemondominic/README.md

 I am a programmer , web designer and writer.
 I love programming, writing, speaking and studying.

-As a humanm, I using    , my unequivocal love for making things that change the world.
+As a humanm, I using my life for enjoying  , my mad love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="/coding.gif?raw=true" width="408" height="318" />